velvettouch1004/Invoicing-App/README.md

 </div>

-A CRUD app which allows the user to create, review and update invoices, filter and toggle between light and dark mode.
-Built using Next.js, TypeScript, MongoDB, Tailwind CSS, Shadcn, Storybook, React Hook Form, Zod, Playwright and Husky.
+A full-stack application which allows the user to create, delete and update invoices, see data representations via charts and filter and toggle the data.
+Built using Next.js, TypeScript, MongoDB, Mongoose, GraphQL, Tailwind CSS, Shadcn, Storybook, React Hook Form, Zod, Playwright and Husky.
 This repo is currently under development.

 <strong>Features</strong>
  - TypeScript for type safety